baroxFPTU/auto_money/NOTE.md

 ## Features
 ### Basic
-1. Calculate & Show amount after divide.
+1. Calculate & Show amount after divide. - done
-2. Tweak the amount & auto re-calc percent of other part.
+2. Tweak the amount & auto re-calc percent of other part. - done
-3. Responsive
+3. Responsive - done
 - add more options for budget.

-4. Login by Google || Facebook to save data.!!
+4. Login by Google || Facebook to save data.!! - done

 ### Advance
 1. Visualize with chart